RediaUa/bitfinex/README.md

 # Order Book App

-This repository contains a sample Order Book App built using Expo.
+This repository contains a sample Order Book App built with Expo, utilizing the Bitfinex API to display real-time data for multiple cryptocurrency pairs, including BTC/USDT, ETH/USDT and more 📊
 ## Getting Started
 Clone the Repository
 ```bash